grosser/serial_scheduler/Readme.md

  - no threads, always in serial, to avoid out-of-memory issues and race-conditions
  - forks for each execution to avoid leaking memory
  - no dependencies
- - supports crons with timezones
+ - supports crons with timezones via [fugit](https://github.com/floraison/fugit)

 Install
 =======